cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 With the `MsgStopConsumerChain` we can stop any Opt In chain at any moment.
 Note that all relevant state for this consumer chain remains on the provider's state before getting removed for the provider's unbonding period.
 This is to enable potential slashing for any infraction that might have been caused until now.
 After the unbonding period, the `ConsumerChainRecord` associated with this chain is removed.
-Note however that `consumerID`s are **never** reused.
+Note however that we never recycle used `consumerID`s.
 Naturally, this message can only be issued by the owner of the consumer chain.
+Also, any remaining IBC rewards that were to be sent to the provider chain are lost.

 ```protobuf
 message MsgStopConsumerChain {